ubuntu/aad-auth/README.md

 ### Setting up the Azure Application

+Ubuntu Azure Active Directory requires the creation of an application in Azure.
 See [Use the portal to create an Azure AD application and service principal that can access resources](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) for instructions to create an application that can access resources and retrieve the tenant and application ID required for authentication.

 ### System configuration